 My simple 4-step solution for a DIY spice drawer

 With herbs and spices, I usually buy them in bulk as they are much more economical.
-And by bulk, I don’t mean Costco-sized containers with a lifetime supply of Italian seasoning… I’m talking about the spices you can dispense by the scoop at markets like Whole Foods, Sprouts, and — my local favorite in Bend — Market of Choice.
+And by bulk, I don’t mean Costco-size containers with a lifetime supply of Italian seasoning.

 I came across these miniature Ball jars and immediately knew they’d be perfect for storing spices.
 They are an exact replica of the brand’s iconic mason jars, just scaled down to a diminutive 4-ounce size with a one-piece screw-on lid.